National Laser Institute on the Better Arizona Show: Become a Cosmetic Laser Tech

 You don’t have to be an esthetician, doctor, or nurse to become a cosmetic laser technician in Arizona.
 After a two-week laser training program, it’s possible to be out in the working world with a job.
-National Laser Institute has had everyone from stay-at-home moms to real estate agents to cosmetologists come to their cosmetic laser school to become certified in laser technology.
+National Laser Institute has had everyone from stay-at-home moms to real estate agents to cosmetologists come to their cosmetic laser school to become trained in laser technology.

 But where does a cosmetic laser tech work?
 There are countless chains of medical spas as well as physician’s offices.
 Primary care offices, OBG YN clinics, urgent care clinics, working alongside naturopathic physician, fitness centers, hair salons, and more.

 National Laser Institute provides a Graduate Services department that provides between 200-500 job leads across the U.S. each month for those interested in seeking careers in this industry after they graduate.